mathemb/GettingAndCleaningData/CodeBook.md

 output: html_document
 ---

-DESCRIPTION OF THE tidyData.txt VARIABLES obtained after applying run.analysis.R to the UCI HAR Dataset
+DESCRIPTION OF THE tidyData.txt VARIABLES OBTAINED AFTER APPLYING run.analysis.R TO THE UCI HAR Dataset
 =======================================================================================================

 The first 2 variables of tidyData represent the activity and subject, respectively: